 Buy fluoridated toothpaste in a flavor you’ll enjoy.
 If you have sensitive teeth or gums, look for toothpaste with a mild flavor or that is specially formulated.
 You shouldn’t use a large amount of toothpaste.
 Swallowing toothpaste also should be avoided.

-Way 4: Start Brushing in a Different Place
+Way 4: Start Brushing Teeth Correctly in a Different Place

 To prevent cavities, begin brushing your teeth in a different place inside your mouth each time.
 With this method, each tooth receives a maximum amount of fluoride occasionally.
 This helps to prevent cavities.